Sign Up for a Free Account

 Historical note and terminology

-Being the longest cranial nerve of the body, the vagus nerve plays a significant role in multiple systems, including the autonomic, cardiopulmonary, immune, gastrointestinal, and endocrine systems.
+Being the longest cranial nerve in the body, the vagus nerve plays a significant role in multiple systems, including the autonomic, cardiopulmonary, immune, gastrointestinal, and endocrine systems.
 Due to its widespread interfacing of the autonomic nervous system with the body, it has been named the “great wandering protector.”
 The vagus nerve consists of 80% afferent pathways that sense various interoceptive stimuli, such as pain, pressure, stretch, temperature, and inflammation.
 The afferent pathways transmit this information to the reciprocal higher brain centers, including the nucleus tractus solitarius, nucleus ambiguus, and spinal nucleus of the trigeminal nerve.
-The appropriate modulatory feedback is conveyed via the remaining 20% of descending vagal efferents (33).
+The appropriate modulatory feedback is conveyed via the remaining 20% of descending vagal efferents (36).

-In the 19th century, Dr. James Corning tested the hypothesis of venous hyperemia in seizure occurrence and devised an instrument that compresses carotid arteries and stimulates the vagus nerve (18).
+In the 19th century, Dr. James Corning tested the hypothesis of venous hyperemia in seizure occurrence and devised an instrument that compresses carotid arteries and stimulates the vagus nerves (20).
 Although his experiment did not show promising data, it gave way to many vagus nerve stimulation-related studies on seizure control in the 1980s.
 By the 1990s, several successful clinical trials in the treatment of refractory epilepsy led to the United States Food and Drug Administration clearance of the implantable vagal nerve stimulator.
 With the advancement of vagus nerve stimulation technology, many implantable vagal nerve stimulation devices have been developed for better seizure control and heart failure management.

 This is an article preview.